 One morning I looked out my front window and saw a scene similar to the above, only there wasn't a forest in sight.
-There was just a little boy, walking down the shoulder of the main 2-lane highway.
+There was a lone little boy, walking down the shoulder of the main two-lane highway near my house.
 He was in no hurry, just kicking at rocks as he made his way down the road.
-My oblique vantage point didn't allow me to see the full scene around him, but I naturally assumed a grown-up was close by, and went back to taking care of my little boys.
+My oblique vantage point didn't allow me to see the full scene around him, but I naturally assumed a grown-up was close by, and went back to taking care of my children.

 Not long after, I happened to glance out the window once again, and there he was, as before.
 Something wasn't right.
 I ran outside, saw no supervision in sight, so I approached him to ask his name--Tommy I think--and where he lived.
 He didn't say much but I wasn't going to leave him on the main road.
 I brought him home.

 While he played with my kids I phoned all the neighbors who were home, and no one had heard a thing about a lost boy.
 Someone, somewhere was missing him.
 I reported the wandering boy to the sheriff.
 A deputy arrived to interview him.
 The boy could only say his first name and had no idea where he lived and couldn't say his parents' names.
 There had been zero reports of a missing child.
 Deputy would start an investigation.
 He took a quick glance around my house, I guess to see if it was safe, and asked me to take care of the boy until his family was found.
 He was at my house for about the next 5 hours.

 Periodically the deputy checked in with me.
 Everything was fine at my house, and he still had no reports of a missing child.
 You know what began to nag at me at that point?
 There was one house in the neighborhood with a brand new family that I hadn't met yet.
 I wondered if this could be their boy.
 But if he was, they would have called the sheriff hours ago to report him missing.